 You may already know that train travel in the UK can be extremely expensive.
-I have previously written about travel hacking UK trains.
 However, train travel in the UK is comfortable and efficient.
 Most trains run on time, but be aware that there may be some delays due to weather or engineering.
 It’s always best to plan your journey in advance and that includes traveling from York to London Heathrow.

 My initial quote for Travelling from York to London Heathrow by Train

 My initial quote for traveling from York to London Heathrow by Train was £175.55.
 This was even with a Disabled Adult Railcard (I have epilepsy so I get one of these!)
 Much too expensive, I’m sure you will agree.
 This train was with flexible times throughout the day (a Friday), which you don’t really need when you are traveling to catch a flight.